KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

 Head pose data requires specialized normalization techniques due to its geometric nature.
 The implementation employs quaternion normalization to maintain the geometric validity of rotational measurements while enabling consistent comparison across sessions.
 This approach ensures that the analysis captures meaningful variations in head movement patterns that may indicate depressive states, while accounting for individual differences in baseline head position and movement range.

 The textual features present unique normalization challenges due to their discrete nature and the varying lengths of participant responses.
-Our approach implements TF-IDF normalization for word frequency features, effectively balancing the importance of common and rare terms while accounting for document length variations.
+TF-IDF normalization is implemented for word frequency features, effectively balancing the importance of common and rare terms while accounting for document length variations.
 This normalization is complemented by length normalization for sequence-based features, ensuring that varying response durations do not unduly influence the analysis.

 The normalization strategy also incorporates modality-specific considerations for handling missing data and outliers.
 The implementation employs sophisticated imputation techniques that preserve the statistical properties of the data while ensuring the reliability of the normalized features.
 This approach is particularly important for maintaining the integrity of the analysis when dealing with incomplete or noisy data, which is common in clinical settings.